luizpericolo/styleguide/board-team/README.md

 # Model names

 We prefer to use the model name and that's it.
 We have some legacy models that are not using this pattern and have the app name up front like `BoardMeeting`.
-Just meeting would be better.
-But that's fine for legacy.
+Having `Meeting` as a prefix would be better, but that's fine for legacy.

 ```py
 # bad